Research & Innovation

 Human-centered design & innovation

 Over four years at innovation consultancy IDEO, I led human-centered research projects that brought me into the field to learn from consumers on six continents.
-Some fun examples: I helped design an (award-winning!) "fruit cup for adults" with Del Monte, helped people learn to fly with with AOPA, and helped Samsung communicate with consumers about the inner workings of their devices.
+Some fun examples: I helped design an (award-winning!) "fruit cup for adults" with Del Monte, helped people learn to fly with AOPA, and helped Samsung communicate with consumers about the inner workings of their devices.
 I also led research for the redesign of the packaging for Windows 8.

 I led many, many design thinking workshops over these years and also co-built "Hybrid Insights," IDEO's first quant/qual (mixed methods) research unit.